Key Facts

 Are there vitamins or minerals that will improve my symptoms?

 Although more research studies are needed, there are certain vitamins and minerals that may help PMS symptoms.
-Several research studies show that calcium can significantly decrease many of the symptoms associated with PMS.
+Several research studies show that calcium may decrease many of the symptoms associated with PMS.
 Make sure that you are getting the recommended 1300 mg/day from calcium-rich foods or drinks or from supplements.
 Other supplements that could help with PMS symptoms are magnesium (400 mg/day), vitamin B6 (100 mg/day), and vitamin E (400 IU/day), but more research is needed.
-Check with your health care provider about whether you should try them and how much you should take because taking high doses of supplements can have unpleasant or dangerous side effects.
+Check with your health care provider about whether you should try them and how much you should take, because taking high doses of supplements can have unpleasant or dangerous side effects.
 For example, high doses of magnesium may cause diarrhea in some people.

 Our health guides are developed through a systematic, rigorous process to ensure accuracy, reliability, and trustworthiness.
 Written and reviewed by experienced healthcare clinicians from Boston Children's Hospital, a Harvard Medical School teaching hospital and consistently ranked as a top hospital by Newsweek and U.S. News & World Report, these guides combine clinical expertise, specialized knowledge, and evidence-based medicine.
 We also incorporate research and best practices from authoritative sources such as the CDC, NIH, PubMed, top medical journals, and UpToDate.com.
 Clinical specialists and subject matter experts review and edit each guide, reinforcing our commitment to high-quality, factual, scientifically accurate health information for young people.